-8.3 Baitwells
+8.3 Aft Baitwells

 Seawater is provided to each baitwell by a 12 volt circulation pump.
-There is also a backup baitwell pump.
 These pumps are designed to carry a constant flow of water to each well.
 The pumps do not have a pressure sensor and are activated by the Baitwell Pump switches.
-There is also a light in each well that is activated by the Baitwell Light switches.
+There is also a light in each well that is activated by the Baitwell Pump switches.

 An overflow built into the drain system automatically controls the water level in each well.
 Always turn the pumps off when the wells are not in use.

 To fill the baitwells, insert the plug into the drain fitting at the bottom of each well.
-Make sure the ball valves on the manifold for each pump and the supply valves in the well are open.
+Make sure the ball valves on the thru-hull fitting for each pump and the supply valve in the well are open.
 Then activate the pump.
 When the water level reaches the overflow, it will begin to circulate.